May 25, 2018 Why You Should Integrate a Similar Items Feature Into Your eCommerce Recommendation System

 As we’ve seen, both user behavior based recommendations and similar items suggestions can add value to your eCommerce catalog.

-Combining both can be an even better approach, as you can adapt content to the specific user’s profile (such as shopping history or past interests), while also suggesting a set of items that might be relevant to the specific product the customer is looking at at the moment.
-This way you as a retailer can make sure that you provide suggestions from categories and with attributes that are relevant to the specific query.
+Combining both can be an even better approach.
+You can adapt content to the specific user’s profile (such as shopping history or past interests) and also suggest a set of items that might be relevant to the specific product the customer is looking at.
+This way, you, as a retailer, can make sure that you provide relevant suggestions.
+These recommendations belong to categories and involve relevant attributes to the specific query.
 This will provide your potential customers with exactly what they personally want in the exact moment they need it.

 If you want to bring your fashion eCommerce to the next level, check out how to enable product recommendations.